diskuv/dkml-install-api/contributors/index.rst

-Getting Started with the DKML Install API
+Getting Started with the DkML Install API
 =========================================

-The DKML Install API lets you take the tools you know (OCaml and Opam) and well-known¹ installer generators, to generate a installer for your OCaml project.
+The DkML Install API lets you take the tools you know (OCaml and Opam) and well-known¹ installer generators, to generate a installer for your OCaml project.